 If you’re in the market for a premium notebook, you are spoilt for choice these days.
 Long gone are the days when a MacBook Pro was your only option.
 But there are a plethora of stunning Windows ultraportables, while Microsoft extended and renewed the Surface line-up in 2017.

 And now Google has released this – the touchscreen, convertible Pixelbook, which is a Chromebook that’s significantly more expensive than other rivals.
 Google previously tried to make a premium Chrome OS laptop – remember the Google Pixel of 2013? – but with limited success.

-Chrome OS is much more capable these days, especially in terms of offline use, a new launcher and Android app support, while the Pixelbook also features stylus support, though you will need to pay £99 extra to buy the Pixelbook Pen which few will do; a real shame.
+Today's best Chromebooks are much more capable now, especially in terms of offline use, a new launcher and Android app support, while the Pixelbook also features stylus support, though you will need to pay £99 extra to buy the Pixelbook Pen (opens in new tab) which few will do; a real shame.

 It remains difficult to assess where a premium Chromebook fits into the market.
 Clearly most people prefer Windows or macOS.
 And it does undercut the MacBook Pro and Surface Laptop and Surface Book line-ups, but not say a MacBook Air or many Windows ultraportables such as most Asus ZenBooks.

 Therefore you must be comfortable with using Chrome OS as your main system.
 If you’re not, then other options should appeal more, though it has to be said that Chrome OS is now more flexible, compatible and easy-to-use than ever.
 It’s a welcome antidote if you’ve become jaded by Windows’ many and varied quirks.

 But it’s made complicated because the hardware on offer here is nothing short of excellent; what stuns most about this £999 laptop is the look and feel of the device itself.

 Google Pixelbook design